 Bread blowing out the side is a common problem for artisan loaves and sourdough.
 We often see irregular shapes where the dough has risen unevenly and not risen upwards as intended.
-An often frustrating outcome for a bread that took time and dedication.
+It’s often a frustrating outcome for a bread that took time and dedication.

 Why did my bread blow out the side?